LacunaSoftware/docs/docs.en-us/articles/signer/integration-guide.md

 ### Pre-positioning a signature on the document

-During the creation of a document, it is possible to place the each user's signatures in a specific place in the same document.
+During the creation of a document, it is possible to place each user's signatures in a specific place in the same document.
 All attribute definitions are done during the creation of the `flowAction`.
 There are options to define the location of the signature on a page, as well as the page where you want to pre-position a signature.

-For further details related to these scenarios see our examples on github:
+For further details related to these scenarios, see our examples on GitHub:

 * [C#](https://github.com/LacunaSoftware/SignerSamples/blob/master/dotnet/console/Console/Scenarios/CreateDocumentWithPositionedSignaturesScenario.cs)